-Environmental markets are an innovative policy approach to increasing funding for environmental conservation and are often viewed as a compliment to traditional conservation programs.
+Environmental markets are an innovative policy approach to increasing funding for environmental conservation and are often viewed as a complement to traditional conservation programs.
 Current active and pilot markets exist for greenhouse gasses, water quality, wetlands, and habitats.

 PES refer to scenarios where those who use ecosystem services provide payments to the providers of ecosystem services.
 These payments offer incentives to preserve natural systems.